 And I’m not just saying that because I’m a weird prof with a burr in my saddle about design.
 You will find that this is true of all of your professors, and at work as well.
 People have an unconscious bias toward aesthetically pleasing things.
 This includes all of your professors, who at the end of the day just want to quickly and easily get through your paper and give you as many points as they possibly can.
 It applies to your boss and your coworkers, too.

 We all like to talk about valuing substance over style, but at the end of the day, that’s just something we like to tell ourselves, because it feels like our priorities are in the right place.
+We’re supposed to care about substance, right?
+We’re not supposed to judge a book by it’s cover.
+But we all do.

 On a practical level, what does this mean in terms of your current assignment, and your future assignments?
+The below list is by no means comprehensive, but it’s a good start.

 - Paragraph breaks are very useful.
 Use them thoughtfully and frequently.
 They break up your ideas, and give visual clues to what you are saying.